 Get in Touch

 Q & A with Erin Taggart, Certified Professional Trainer

 Here's a quick Q & A of some questions I frequently get asked.
 If there's anything else you'd like to know about my training and how I can help you please contact me at firstname.lastname@example.org.
 Thanks for visiting Bright Paws, I look forward to hearing about your dog!

 Can you tell me about your training?

-Bright Paws uses positive reinforcement training, based in compassion and the constantly evolving sciences of learning and behavior, rather than outdated and disproven theories.
-We teach the dog what we expect from them, similar to a parent guiding a child.
-We will reward good choices, as well as humanely interrupt or prevent unwanted behaviors, as positive doesn't mean permissive!
-We'll create an environment where your dog can easily offer their best behavior, no punishment necessary.
+Bright Paws uses positive reinforcement training, based in compassion and the constantly evolving sciences of learning and behavior.
+Rather than punishing what we don't like, we will teach the dog what we expect from them, similar to a parent guiding a child.
+We'll reward good choices, as well as humanely interrupt or prevent unwanted behaviors, as positive doesn't mean permissive!
+This creates an environment where your dog can easily offer their best behavior.

 Where do we train?

 Bright Paws offers one-on-one, private lessons, where I meet you at your house or a dog friendly venue.
 Wherever you need help the most!